rollup/rollup-plugin-node-resolve/README.md

 # rollup-plugin-npm

-## experimental, depends on unreleased version of Rollup
+**experimental, depends on unreleased version of Rollup**

+Convert CommonJS modules to ES6, so that they can be included in a Rollup bundle.

 ## Installation